Table of contents:

 Certainly many users are not comfortable using the command prompt for much of anything and this solution may not appeal to most.
 Other option to remove Antivirus System is using a removal guide which can be found here: Antivirus System – how to remove?
 This new technique is interesting and it demonstrates perfectly how an old and outdated malware package can be revamped to create havoc with just a couple of minor tweaks.

-As usual, the best way to avoid infection is to avoid downloading any files if you are unsure of the source and to make sure your antivirus and anti-spyware programs are always updated to the latest version.
+As usual, the best way to avoid infection is to avoid downloading any files if you are unsure of the source and to make sure your antivirus applications are always updated to the latest version.